sol239/java-fi/README.md

 ### Example 2 - creating columns with indicators

-The command below will create a column with the RSI indicator with a period of 14 for the table btc_1min.
+The commands below will create a column with the RSI indicator with a period of 14 for the table btc_1min.

 > run ServerParalel.java